 But whom do you turn to?
 To someone who speaks from personal experience, of course.
 Someone who deeply understands your quest and can help you navigate and find your way.
 Someone who reveals fresh perspectives and brings clarity; not by giving all the answers, but by asking the right questions.
 In short, someone just like me.

-So if you are stuck or having trouble moving forward or you have no idea whether you move into the right direction at all, please contact me.
+So if you are stuck or having trouble moving forward or you have no idea whether you move in the right direction at all, please contact me.
 I can help.
 Not from behind a desk, but by engaging in a deep and meaningful conversation during an ‘aimless’ urban walk, like two real flâneurs ∆.

 For professionals who are stuck and...

 ▷ are looking for fresh perspectives on themselves, their work or career

 ▷ want to sharpen their thoughts and expand their views, together with someone who listens, questions and observes without judgement and prejudice, and who enables you to reveal your inner workings, deepen your understanding and clarify your thinking

 ▷ always one-on-one

 ▷ after: a debrief with ideas and actions that can help you move forward